bigbadcon/bbc-11ty/src/blog/poc-programming-at-big-bad-con-2022.md

 ### **Would you like to contribute?**

 If you would like to support our efforts, please consider donating below.
 All funds sent to this link will go directly to our POC programing.
-For more information about our charity status,[ click here](https://www.bigbadcon.com/proof-of-501c3-status/).
+All donations are tax deductible as Big Bad Con is a [501c3 Non-Profit](https://www.bigbadcon.com/proof-of-501c3-status/).

-{% iconLink "[https://www.paypal.com/us/fundraiser/charity/1653860](https://www.paypal.com/us/fundraiser/charity/1653860 "https://www.paypal.com/us/fundraiser/charity/1653860")", "Donate Now ", "paw" %}
+{% iconLink "https://www.paypal.com/us/fundraiser/charity/1653860", "Donate Now ", "paw" %}